beskarbuilder/TARS-BSK/README_EN.md

 > **This is the Way.**

 ⚡ **TRANSITION WARNING** ⚡
-*"Enough theatrics.
+*Enough theatrics.
 Let's descend into the technical hell where:

 - ARM64 parameters whisper blasphemies in hexadecimal
-- And your Raspberry Pi will swear vengeance when it encounters thermal throttling"*
+- And your Raspberry Pi will swear vengeance when it encounters thermal throttling*

 **From this point forward:**
 ✅ Detailed technical diagrams